Talrem/HaroGCG/README.md

     </ul>
     <p>Planned features</p>
     <ul>
+      <li>More card rarities in booters, such as Full Arts, Foils and such</li>
       <li>Duel opponents</li>
+      <li>Adding future booster packs and Starter Decks</li>
     </ul>
     <p>Note that you need to replace the content of your GitIgnore with your own files.</p>
-    <p color="#FF0000">Disclaimer: I am not affiliated, associated, authorized, endorsed by, or in any way officially connected with the Bandai Card Games, or any of its subsidiaries or its affiliates.</p>
+    <p>Disclaimer: I am not affiliated, associated, authorized, endorsed by, or in any way officially connected with the Bandai Card Games, or any of its subsidiaries or its affiliates.
+You can find the official site for the Gundam TCG here : <a href="https://www.gundam-gcg.com">https://www.gundam-gcg.com</a></p>
   </body>
 </html>